 That being said, This Old House recommends shoveling several times, even when snow is still falling, so that the snow doesn’t bond to surfaces like your driveway, sidewalks or deck.

-Using A Snow Blower Is Faster
+Move Faster With A Snow Blower

 How To Use A Snow Blower On A Gravel Driveway